-During the years ended December 29, 2019 and December 30, 2018, the Company performed annual impairment testing of goodwill, in accordance with the Company's accounting policy.
+During the years ended December 27, 2020 and December 29, 2019, the Company performed annual impairment testing of goodwill, in accordance with the Company's accounting policy.

 The Company uses the VIU method for determining the recoverable amount of the group of CGUs to which goodwill is allocated.
 The values assigned to the key assumptions represent management's assessment of future trends and are based on both external sources and internal sources (historical data).
-Key assumptions include the Company's weighted average cost of capital, restaurant sales growth, gross margin rates, changes in other operating expenses and capital investment.
+Significant assumptions include projected future sales and earnings, terminal growth rate and discount rates.
 The Company has projected cash flows based on the most recent strategic plans presented to the Company's Board.
-For the purposes of the impairment test, the Company has reflected a terminal value growth of 3% after the fifth year in its present value calculations.
+For the purposes of the impairment test, the Company has reflected a terminal value growth of 1% to 2.5% after the fifth year in its present value calculations.

-The Company has used an after-tax discount rate in the range of 8.2% to 14.5% (December 30, 2018 - 8.7% to 18.5%), which is based on the Company's weighted average cost of capital with appropriate adjustments for the risks associated with the group of CGUs to which goodwill is allocated.
+The Company has used an after-tax discount rate in the range of 9.2% to 11.7% (December 29, 2019 - 8.2% to 14.5%), which is based on the Company's weighted average cost of capital with appropriate adjustments for the risks associated with the group of CGUs to which goodwill is allocated.
 Cash flow projections are discounted over a five-year period plus a terminal value.